To The Highest Standards

 Causes of infection and abscesses include:

-Misdiagnosis and mistreatment of an infection is one of the most serious mistakes a dentist can make.
-Giving a client an ineffective treatment plan for their infection can result in the infection spreading and producing unbearable pain, swelling and disfigurement.
-Once an infection spreads the problem may be too big for a dentist and becomes an expensive problem requiring hospitalization and the assistance of numerous medical professionals including surgeons.
+Misdiagnosis and mistreatment of an infection are one of the most serious mistakes a dentist can make.
+Giving a client an ineffective treatment plan for their infection can result in the infection spreading and producing unbearable pain, swelling, and disfigurement.
+Once the infection spreads, the problem may be too big for a dentist and becomes an expensive problem requiring hospitalization and the assistance of numerous medical professionals including surgeons.